mdoulaty/woofalytics/README.md

 # woofalytics
 AI Powered Woof Analytics!

-This project utilises a Raspberry Pi and a microphone array to identify dog barks.
+This project utilises a Raspberry Pi and a microphone array to identify dog barks and direction of arrival.
 It includes a straightforward pre-trained model, but you also have the option to customise and train it to meet your specific needs.

 The primary motivation behind this project was to differentiate between our neighbor's dog's barking and our own dog's vocalisations.
 The issue I aimed to address was as follows: when our neighbor's dog barked, it triggered our dog to respond with barking, leading to an incessant cycle of noise.
 To disrupt this pattern, some dog trainers recommended providing our dog with treats when the neighbor's dog barked, diverting his attention to something more exciting (such as eating treats) instead of barking in response.
 To accomplish this, I developed this project and further automated it automatic treat dispensers (which are not included in this repo), and it has proven to be remarkably effective, almost like magic!

 # Hardware Setup
 I deployed this solution on a Raspberry Pi 4 computer equipped with a dual-channel microphone array.
 The Raspberry Pi is running the 64-bit version of the Raspberry Pi OS.
 The microphone array utilised in this setup is manufactured by Andrea Electronics.
+It is a linear array of two microphones.
 For additional information about the microphone, please visit the [Andrea Electronics website](https://andreaelectronics.com/array-microphone/).
 A sample photo of the micrphone array:
 ![PureAudio™ USB Array Microphone](https://andreaelectronics.com/wp-content/uploads/2020/09/Andrea-PureAudio-New-USB-Array-Microphone-1024x424-1.jpg)